Cruel Summer (Bananarama song): Ace of Base and Alliage version

 Ace of Base united with the French boy band Alliage and re-recorded as a duet in a release designed specifically for the French markets.
 It is bilingual in English and French with added lyrics to the original.
 The joint version peaked at number 24 on SNEP, the official French Singles Chart.

 Rico Bernasconi vs. Ace of Base version

-Rico Bernasconi released a remix EP with 8 remix versions of Ace of Base version of "Cruel Summer" which peaked at #69 in Germany.
+Rico Bernasconi released a remix EP with 8 remix versions of the Ace of Base version of "Cruel Summer" which peaked at No. 69 in Germany.